Explore Jobs

 Harvard Alumni

-“From the research I’ve done on [say the name of the company here], I believe that my skills, approach, and values are all in complete alignment with those of the company.”
+“Based on my research about [insert company name], I believe that my skills, approach, and values align perfectly with those of the organization.”

-(Emphasize the two words ‘complete alignment’ and then provide one example each — of a skill, approach, and value — tailored to your specific situation)
+(Emphasize the phrase ‘align perfectly’ and provide one example each of a skill, approach, and value tailored to your situation.)

 “One of my main skills is strong communication, both oral and written.
-I’m aware that the culture here at [name of company] places a premium on good communication, with both co-workers and customers.
-My approach in life has always been to go the extra mile in whatever I’m doing.
+I understand that [insert company name] values effective communication with both colleagues and clients.
+My approach has always been to go above and beyond in my work.

 References